AliceO2Group/AliceO2/Steer/DigitizerWorkflow/README.md

   - producing digits in continuous time for a given sector
   - at present writes (or forwards) these digits in units of TPC drift times

-The digitizer-workflow executable is already somewhat configurable, both in terms of workflow/topology options as well as individual device options.
+The `o2-sim-digitizer-workflow` executable is already somewhat configurable, both in terms of workflow/topology options as well as individual device options.
 Some help is available via
 ```
-digitizer-workflow --help
+o2-sim-digitizer-workflow --help
 ```
 Other features are demonstrated in he following section.